ketgo/persist/docs/Design.md

 # Design

-This document describes the different components of the Persist package.
+This document describes the design and implementation of different components in the Persist package.
+From a high-level, the package exposes API for persisting the following data structures

+- List
+- Hash Table
+- B+ Tree

+where each data structure is a collection of objects.
+These collections can be persisted on backend storages like RAM, Disk, S3, etc. The exposed API has been designed to comply with ACID requirements.

+## Usage Cases

+The following uses cases are supported:

+- Insert an object into the stored collection.

+- Remove an object from the stored collection.

+- Update an existing object in the stored collection.

+- Search objects in the stored collection.

+The proposed API for each use case is shown below corresponding to the different types of collections.

+### List

+### Hash Table

+### B+ Tree

 ## Storage

 ### Data Block

 A data block is unit chunk of data stored on the storage.
 Each block comprises of header, free space and stored [record blocks](#record-block).

 ### MetaData